 The models’ historical 2020 fit is quite good for both versions, being the same up until the end of 2020, with the fmort, fSS and var_eff changes only taking effect from January 1st 2021, for the third (and in principle for any required additional) variant.

-For continuity with my previous blog post on April 14th, I will briefly compare the UK957 case, for 2021 NPI relaxations and full vaccination programme used in that post, to a new UK927 case where I had initially applied fmort and fss changes to the second (Kent) variant 2.
+For continuity with my previous blog post on April 14th, I will briefly compare the previous UK957 case from that post, for all 2021 NPI relaxations and full vaccination programme, to a new sensitivity trial model UK927 case, where I initially applied fmort and fss changes to the second (Kent) variant 2.

-The comparison shows that the good fit of the UK957 model to 2020 reality is depreciated by making the changes to variant 2, whose prior model parameters were already suitable to the real world 2020 outcomes.
+This model UK927 shows, as expected, a depreciation in the the quality of the 2020 model UK957 fit to 2020 reported data, since variant 2‘s prior model parameters were already suitable to the real world 2020 outcomes.

-It was this comparison that persuaded me to confine such changes of fmort, fss and var_eff to the January 1st 2021 third variant 3 for this post.
-Variant 3 effects would arise in 2021, and not affect 2020, enabling me to explore outcomes for new 2021 variants without rewriting 2020 history.
+It was this comparison that persuaded me, for this post, to confine such changes of fmort and fss, as well as var_eff, as stated above, to the January 1st 2021 third variant 3, which is more realistic, since any such new variant 3 effects would arise in 2021, and not affect the UK population in 2020, enabling me to explore outcomes for new 2021 variants without rewriting 2020 history.

 We see from the Chart 19 comparison that the good 2020 fit of reported and model outcomes for the UK957 chart diverges when applying the fmort and fSS settings to Variant 2 in model UK927.
 It also has the effect of increasing the projected deaths in the model to 145,389 at day 800, compared with 137,385 before, an increase of 8,004.